 The Lopez Law Group has extensive experience in helping Florida tenants get their security deposit back.
-Contact us for a free consultation about your options if you feel your landlord has kept your security deposit unjustly.
+Contact us for a case evaluation about your options if you feel your landlord has kept your security deposit unjustly.

 If There Have Been Any Deductions From The Deposit